david-thrower/cerebros-enterprise-public/README.md

 ![assets/run-cell-2.png](assets/run-cell-2.png)
 7. Upload your data:
 ![assets/upload-data.png](assets/upload-data.png)
-8. Tell Cerebros which file you want it to train your AI model with, and tell it which column in the file you want it to predict.
+8. Tell Cerebros which file you want it to train your AI model with and tell it which column in the file you want it to predict.
 This file should be in CSV format.
 There are additional options for ingesting other formats of files like tab delimited, JSON, parquet, or connecting to databases.
-Tor this, look at the documentation for the Pandas Python package.
+For this, look at the documentation for the Pandas Python package.
 ![assets/choose-data.png](assets/choose-data.png)
 9. Click the Kale leaf button.
 ![assets/click-kale.png](assets/click-kale.png)